-What does your day to day life look like?
+What does your day-to-day life look like?

 I usually get up pretty early, somewhere between 5.30 and 6 am.
-I’ll either go straight into the office for 7 am, where I’ll write features, commission other writers and edit pieces, or enjoy a more relaxed morning at home before heading in.
+I’ll either go straight into the office at 7 am, where I’ll write features, commission other writers and edit pieces, or enjoy a more relaxed morning at home before heading in.
 If I start early, I’ll finish early and head off to somewhere like a cafe, the RHS Library or Chelsea Physic Garden to do some writing or take in some nature.
 I like to cycle when possible.
 After that, I’ll either see friends, head for dinner or see a play or a gig.
 A night in is a rare and wonderful treat!

 When did you get into gardening?

 About five or six years ago.
 I moved into a flat with a balcony that was blessed with a beautiful view of London and started to grow herbs on it.
 After that, I just got hooked.